First Nucleon Gluon PDF from Large Momentum Effective Theory: Formulation for LaMET and Hybrid Renormalization

 where $h^{\text{R}}(z,P_z)$ is the renormalized quasi-LF correlation that contains both $z$-independent logarithmic UV divergences, captured by $Z_L$, and $z$-dependent linear divergences from Wilson-line self-energy, denoted by $\bar{\delta} m$.
 To remove these divergences, we adopt the hybrid renormalization scheme~\cite{Ji:2020brr}, treating short and long distances separately: at short distances, we apply the ratio scheme~\cite{Radyushkin:2018cvn} using rest-frame matrix elements.
 While at long distances, we use mass renormalization by fitting the zero-momentum matrix $h^{\text{B}}(z,0)$ to capture linear divergence effects.
 The resulting renormalized quasi-LF correlation is expressed as:

 where $z_s$ separates short and long distances, the terms $\delta m$ and $m_0$ correspond to the mass renormalization and the renormalon ambiguity, respectively, and are introduced to cancel the linear divergence arising from the self-energy of the Wilson line.
 In the limit $z_s \to \infty$, the expression reduces to the standard ratio-scheme renormalization, which neglects the Wilson line self-energy contribution.
+Using the double ratio in the short distance is a good method for handling discretization errors associated with the non-commutativity of the $z \rightarrow 0$ and lattice spacing $a \rightarrow 0$ limits~\cite{Ji:2020brr}, though this scheme will cause the resulting gluon PDF to be normalized by its first moment $\langle x\rangle_g$.
+We can see in a previous study of the continuum limit of the gluon PDF that discretization errors in the short distance using the ratio scheme are well under control within current statistical errors~\cite{Fan:2022kcb}.
+It has been suggested that more control over discretization effects can be achieved using the self-renormalization method~\cite{LatticePartonLPC:2021gpi}, though this requires the use of data from multiple lattice spacings.

-The availability of multiple lattice spacings allows for a separate determination of $\delta m$ and $m_0$ via fitting procedures~\cite{Ji:2020brr, LatticePartonLPC:2021gpi, Zhang:2023bxs}.
+In particular, the availability of multiple lattice spacings allows for a separate determination of $\delta m$ and $m_0$ via fitting procedures~\cite{Ji:2020brr, LatticePartonLPC:2021gpi, Zhang:2023bxs}.
 However, in the case of a single lattice spacing, it is more practical to fit only their sum, $\delta m + m_0$, by matching the $P_z = 0$ bare matrix elements to the perturbatively calculated ``Wilson coefficients".
 The Wilson coefficient can be derived from Ref.~\cite{Balitsky:2021qsr}, gives

 Then we determine the combined parameter $\delta m + m_0$ in the short-distance region by fitting to the relation:

 where $I_0$ denotes a $z$-independent constant.